tumble1999/savaslabs.github.io/intern.md

 #### About You
 + You have
   + great communication skills
+  + great organization
   + an interest in collaborating and sharing
   + an interest in learning/teaching/growing
   + a detail-oriented approach
   + pride in the quality of your work
+  + the ability to learn quickly
 + You have some experience with
-  + web development
+  + web development or project management
-  + working closely with MySQL
-  + working with the Apache web server
-  + using git
 + Bonus points for
   + Drupal development experience
-  +

 #### Our projects
 When this was written, we were actively working on web projects in varying capacities.
-Sometimes, we're the rescue team, sometimes we build from scratch, sometimes we design, and sometimes we do everything else in between.
+Sometimes, we're the rescue team, sometimes we build from scratch, sometimes we do custom designs, and sometimes we do everything else in between.
 We work with high-profile corporate and nonprofit clients who operate in many different industries.

 ### About the position
-At Savas, we have needs for **project managers**, **developers**.
-This is an

-You need to be
-skilled, but compatibility with team culture, and attitude towards learning and improvement come paramount to existing expert knowledge.
-At Savas we provide peer support and work collectively to achieve our individual and company goals.
-You will work with a team primarily located in Durham, NC, though you need not be physically located nearby to apply.
-You will often interface directly with our clients.
-The position will require proficiency in most aspects of Drupal development.
-You will also have a voice in the kind of work you find most rewarding, and we will do what we can to meet your preferences.
+At Savas, we have internship opportunities for **project managers**, and **web developers**.
+This is a great opportunity to see what working in a dynamic web agency is like.
+The selected candidate will receive support from a technical and business perspective, but will also need to be self-motivated, and able to contribute through times of limited supervision.
+This is a part-time internship.

+---

 Let's start there.
 If you're Interested in applying for this position
 <a href="/contact">send us a message</a>.
 You pick the format.